misterseyiayeni/onlineboutique-infra/README.md

 # Terraform CI/CD Infrastructure on AWS

-This Terraform module provisions a complete CI/CD environment in AWS using the `us-east-2` region and a named profile (`minecraft`).
+This Terraform module provisions a complete CI/CD environment in AWS using the `us-east-2` region.
 The setup includes a VPC, public subnets, routing, EC2 instances for Jenkins, Prometheus, Grafana, and SonarQube, with security groups and IAM roles configured for access and automation.

 ---